 Credit scores measure credit risk.
 Lenders and creditors use the credit score to determine how much of a risk you are as a borrower or a creditor.
 You’d be surprised at how your actions as a creditor can affect your credit score.
 For example, did you know that closing out an account that still has a balance lowers your credit score?
 Indeed, it does.
 Read on to find out more behaviors that affect your credit score.

 It’s virtually impossible to change your score in the time between when most people decide to buy a home or refinance their mortgage and when they apply.
-But there are strategies you can live with to make sure when you apply for a loan your score is as high as possible.
+But there are strategies you can live with to make sure your score is as high as possible when you apply for a loan.

-It’s said that by carefully managing your credit, it’s possible to add as much as 50 points per year to your score.
+It’s said that by carefully managing your credit, you can add as many as 50 points per year to your score.

 For more information on your credit score and how it affects your loan qualification, speak to one of our experienced loan officers.